Health and Safety

 The Groups commitment to NABIS for larger sites has been reinforced around the globe with a verification process.
 This ensures Health and Safety professionals within the group review the self assessment scores submitted by the larger operational plants.
 This process forms part of plant leadership team’s performance reviews.

-Over the past two years, the NSG Group has promoted introduction of the NABIS process in small plant and office to achieve its goal of having all employees involved in the NABIS process.
+Over the past three years, the NSG Group has been promoting introduction of the NABIS process in small plant and office to achieve its goal of having all employees involved in the NABIS process.

 Moving safety to the next level

 The safety strategy within the group remains, it will continue to focus on improving the effectiveness of our safety tools and programs.
-We believe that our employees and leaders will make the difference in moving safety to the next level through the following initiatives:
+The goal is to achieve a high level of safety culture by continuing to focus on NABIS.

 ■ Significant Injury Rate (SIR)